actions-marketplace-validations/zhuozhiyongde_gaze-stars/README.md

 You need to generate a [personal API token](https://github.com/settings/tokens/new) and add it under your repository's `Settings -> Secrets and variables -> Actions -> Secrets -> Repository secrets`.

-Note: To commit the final `README.md` to your repository, you must also enable `Read and write permissions` under `Settings -> Security -> Actions -> General -> Actions permissions -> Workflow permissions`.
+Note: To commit the final `README.md` to your repository, you must also enable `Read and write permissions` under `Settings -> Code and automation -> Actions -> General -> Actions permissions -> Workflow permissions`.

 #### `template-path`